carruc/quartz/README.md

+Using this preset as personal blog/site/resume/universe!
+Please support jzha0's and their contributor's amazing work.

 # Quartz v4

 > “[One] who works with the door open gets all kinds of interruptions, but [they] also occasionally gets clues as to what the world is and what might be important.” — Richard Hamming